 "Those who are involved in domestic terror groups, racists, people who have animus against people of certain religions, they are a constant threat as well," Holder said.

 There haven't been major terrorist attacks on Holder's watch.
 But as the country approaches the 10th anniversary of the Sept.
-11 attacks, Wizner of the American Civil Liberties Union said that he expected more from this administration.
+11 attacks, Wizner of the ACLU said he expected more from this administration.

 "I think for better or worse, largely for worse, our political and legal discourse is still dominated by the fear of terrorism and the idea that this country is in a state of perpetual emergency," said Wizner, director of litigation for the ACLU's National Security Project.